Health Professionals and Partners

 • Check expiry date and ensure vials are labelled with dates when opened

-• Use a 0.6 to 1.3 cm (1/4 -1/2 inch), 26 or 27 gauge needle with a disposable plastic tuberculin syringe
+• Use a 0.6 to 1.3 cm (1/4 -1/2 inch), 26- or 27-gauge needle with a disposable plastic tuberculin syringe

 • Draw up solution just prior to injecting it.
-Do not preload syringes.
+Do not preload syringes

 Inject

 • Hold skin taut.
 Position the bevel of the needle facing up.
-Insert needle intradermally at a 5 to 15 degree angle to the skin, without aspirating.
+Insert needle intradermally at a 5-to-15-degree angle to the skin, without aspirating.
 The tip of the needle will be visible just below the surface of the skin.
-Insert the needle until the entire bevel is covered.
+Insert the needle until the entire bevel is covered

-• Inject 5 tuberculin units (0.1mL) of Tubersol® PPD-Standard, slowly.
+• Slowly inject 5 tuberculin units (0.1mL) of Tubersol® PPD-Standard

-• A 6 to 10 mm wheal (discrete, pale elevation of the skin) should appear.
+• A 6 to 10 mm wheal (discrete, pale elevation of the skin) should appear

-• The size of the wheal is not completely reliable, but if a lot of liquid runs out and there is no wheal, then repeat the injection on the opposite forearm or 5 cm away from the initial injection site on the same forearm.
+• The size of the wheal is not completely reliable, but if a lot of liquid runs out and there is no wheal, then repeat the injection on the opposite forearm or 5 cm away from the initial injection site on the same forearm

 Teach Client